rerun-io/rerun/rerun_cpp/arrow_cpp_install.md

 will download & build Arrow instead, ignoring your Pixi install.
 The advantage of using Pixi is that you can rely on pre-built artifacts rather than adding Arrows build to your own.
-Also, Pixi is of course also useful for managing other dependencies like Eigen or OpenCV, as well as fr pinning the version of your build tooling.
+Also, Pixi is of course also useful for managing other dependencies like Eigen or OpenCV, as well as for pinning the version of your build tooling.

 ### Installing Pixi
 On Mac or Linux you can just run: